Thinklab-SJTU/pygmtools/CONTRIBUTING.md

 start with a small paragraph with a hand-waving explanation of what the method does to the data.

+## Notes for Developers

+Here we show some ideas to help developers better understand our designs and contribute to ``pygmtools``.

+### Multiple Numerical Backends
+``pygmtools`` supports multiple backends including ``numpy``, ``pytorch``, ``jittor``, ``paddle``, aiming to cater to a broader audience of researchers and practitioners.
+Each backend might have its strengths and performance characteristics, making it beneficial to provide multiple options for users.

+### Unified API
+Despite supporting multiple backends, ``pygmtools`` could present a unified API for its functionalities.
+This makes it easier for users to switch between different backends, enhancing its ease of use and maintainability.

+### Documentation-Driven Development
+We put a strong emphasis on comprehensive and user-friendly documentation. ``pygmtools`` should include usage examples, tutorials, and clear explanations for each component, making it easier for users and contributors to understand and utilize the toolkit.

+### Performance Benchmarks
+We compare the algorithms and numerical backends under various conditions, aiming to provide users with empirical data to guide their selection of the most suitable solvers/algorithms for their specific use cases.

+### Open-Source Collaboration
+Emphasizing open-source principles and collaborative development is likely a key idea.
+We encourage open discussions, peer reviews, and community engagement to improve the quality and scope of the toolkit.

 This Contribution guide is strongly inpired by the one of the [scikit-learn](https://github.com/scikit-learn/scikit-learn) team.